Looking back through my pictures from the last few years, I found a few fun photos of vagabonding injuries that I’ve accumulated while traveling.

 Some of this grizzly collection were mere annoyances, while others nearly changed — or finished — my life.
 Either way, given some of the situations that I put myself into, I’ve been incredibly lucky!

 Unfortunately, I don’t have pictures of all my bangups — and I’m glad: some I would prefer to forget.
 The scars are cool, though.

 So just for fun, here are some mighty fine examples of bodily harm.
 I apologize in advance for the pics of my manly feet, but that’s the body part that most often gets hurt while traveling.

-This is an infection enjoyed in Egypt after cutting myself wreck diving the Thisslegorm, a WWII boat sitting on the bottom of the Red Sea.
+This is an infection enjoyed in Egypt after cutting myself diving the Thistlgorm, a WWII wreck sitting on the bottom of the Red Sea.
 There’s nothing like squeezing mustard-colored puss out of your finger like a gigantic pimple!
 I bought a bottle of strong vodka in Cairo and dipped my finger into it at night.
 My efforts to heal myself were for naught.

 Eventually, I had to see a doctor when I got home, and I actually ended up with nerve damage — my whole finger tip is still numb!

 One Egyptian infection deserves another: Here’s a nice little marine bacteria that I picked up from the reef.
 It was small, but I lost the use of my left hand for a while!
 Three different courses of antibiotics barely cleared this pesky little thing up.
 I guess there are some serious nasties in the Red Sea.

 Foot injuries are extremely common while backpacking.
 Mine are permanently scarred up unfortunately.